-Do you know which business analysis qualification is right for you?
+Which business analysis qualification is best for you?

 BCS business analysis exams tips can prove useful if you want to successfully pass your exams first time.
 Exams can be tough especially if you haven’t done one in a very long time.